lukashergt/primpy/docs/source/examples.rst

 We compute the background equations keeping track of the start and the end of inflation and ending the ODE integration once a given number of e-folds has been reached.
 We set the initial conditions at the start of inflation and integrate both forwards and backwards in time.
+We finish by calibrating the scale factor for a flat universe (such that :math:`a_0=1`), which comes down to shifting the number of e-folds :math:`N` by a constant.

 .. plot:: :context: close-figs